varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

     Decides which users can do what

 - Read/write to objects
-- Perform operations(start processes, allocat memory,..)
+- Perform operations(start processes, allocate memory,..)
 - Grant/revoke access

 ### Access Control Aspects